divine-ray/Servilia/Realms/Utuw System/Schi/Servilia/Regions/Areas/Empire of Thylyist/Empire of Thylyist.md

   - Thylyist
   - Settlements
 ---
 Capital of the human population; highly advanced in mechanics and metalworking.
-However, they are strictly conservative, if not regressive, about more advanced technology.
+However, they are strictly conservative, if not regressive, about more advanced technology due to their [[Followers of Mekhane|religious dogmata]].

 The [[Archive of Old|Archive]] within the lowest Levels feature the staggering history of Thylyist: they [[Fall of the Lavish|eradicated]] [[The Lavish Empire]] after ab-using them to banish the gods away. -> [[The Second Era]]
 Amida's sector structure is derived from the fact that Thylyist already existed as megacity with several layers.